MrYoungDS/DSp4Postfix/README.md

 For this assignment, you are required to support addition, subtraction, multiplication, division and negation of integers.
 To help facilitate this, you have been provided with an `Operator<T>` interface.
 Take a moment to review the interface.

-Now run the **language.arith.PlusOperatorTest** test.
-All the tests pass!
-Right (please say yes)?
+Now run the `language.arith.PlusOperatorTest` test.
+All the tests pass...right?
+(Please say yes.)
-Go ahead and open up the `PlusOperator` class, and you will see an implementation.
+Next, open the `PlusOperator` class, and you will see an implementation.
 Review this implementation, then complete the `SubOperator`, `DivOperator`, and `MultOperator` classes.
 Each time you implement something, be sure to run the associated tests to make sure everything is working correctly.